iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.health.covidsafe___2.8/report.md

 > I had this app since the beginning.
 Recently I couldn't connect to my car and headset.
 I thought it was a problem with the phone.
 Today after uninstalling this app, I could connect to my headset without any problem.<br> :date: __2021-07-22 09:37:27__

-> A little piece of mind to help shorten the lockdown.
-Priceless.
-That was the hope.
-It seems it's useless for contact tracing.
-A waste of battery capacity<br> :date: __2021-07-21 07:18:05__

-> Got a phone call from a horrible woman from the Health Department warning me to complete a 13 day covid test when they never told me I was in an exposure site or that I needed to get tested/quarantine.
-I stayed home totally independently from their warning.
-Good app to have for daily numbers but whats the point if ir doesn't alert you immediately if you're possibility infected??
-Why put in so much personal information?<br> :date: __2021-07-21 06:55:09__

-> Great initiative to help contact tracing during the Coronavirus pandemic however battery life depleted due to excessive Bluetooth scanning.<br> :date: __2021-07-20 12:57:58__

-> I'm not sure that this app actually does anything.
-Has it actually been used for any contact tracing?
-I'll keep it on the phone for now, as it's fairly harmless (If you're worried about Big Brother tracking you on your phone, he's had that ability for more than 20 years now and with better technology than this app.).
-Just applied another update (19/7/21).
-Still think it's useless.<br> :date: __2021-07-19 06:14:45__

-> Guys I hate this app real bad<br> :date: __2021-07-18 10:01:53__

 #### 1-star reviews